leaningtech/labs/src/content/docs/cheerpj3/11-guides/Networking.md

 });
 ```

+> [!info] Info
+> A combination of a user and a device connected to a Tailscale network is called a _"node"_ in Tailscale terminology.

 What is happening here?

 - `tailscaleControlUrl` is a string URL of the Tailscale control plane which verifies the user's identity.
 Only pass this option if you are [self-hosting Tailscale](/cheerpj3/guides/Networking#self-hosting-headscale).
-- `tailscaleAuthKey` is string with an auth key to register new nodes that are pre-authenticated.
+- `tailscaleAuthKey` is string with an auth key to register new users/devices that are pre-authenticated.
 You can create an auth key [here](https://login.tailscale.com/admin/settings/keys).

 Example to prompt the user for manual login on a different tab: